kubeflow/website/content/en/docs/components/katib/getting-started.md

 The bigger \(a\) and the lesser \(b\) value, the bigger the function value \(F\).

+If you install Katib standalone, make sure that you [configure local `kubeconfig`](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#programmatic-access-to-the-api) to access your Kubernetes cluster where you installed Katib control plane.

 If you install Katib as part of Kubeflow Platform, you can open a new [Kubeflow Notebook](/docs/components/notebooks/quickstart-guide/) to run this script.

-If you install Katib standalone, make sure that you [configure local `kubeconfig`](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#programmatic-access-to-the-api) to access your Kubernetes cluster where you installed Katib control plane.
+**Note**.
+If you use Katib within Kubeflow Platform to run this example, you need to use this
+namespace: `KatibClient(namespace="kubeflow-user-example-com")`.

 ```python
 # [1] Create an objective function.